NeoLorenzo/productivity-pwa/README.md

 - Add feature which auto converts github lines written to task score

-- Fix location data not appearing after import

-- Detect if the user is on a mbile browser and show them how to install the app as a PWA.
+- Detect if the user is on a mobile browser and show them how to install the app as a PWA.

 ---